 Our tobacco companies work to better educate and inform growers about Green Tobacco Sickness (GTS).

-When working in tobacco fields, it’s possible for farmers and their workers to come in contact with wet tobacco.
-If not properly protected, they can become sick if the nicotine in the tobacco plant is absorbed through the skin, a condition known as Green Tobacco Sickness.
-Our contracts require growers to follow the Occupational Safety and Health Administration's recommended practices for preventing GTS, including making available recommended personal protective equipment.
+When working in tobacco fields, it's possible for growers and their workers to come in contact with wet tobacco.
+If workers are not properly protected, they can become sick if the nicotine in the tobacco plant is absorbed through the skin, a condition known as Green Tobacco Sickness (GTS).
+Our contracts require growers to follow the Occupational Safety and Health Administration's recommended practices for preventing GTS, including making available recommended personal protective equipment (PPE).
+We also provide information on how to recognize signs of GTS and require growers and their workers to attend annual GTS training.
+We monitor compliance against these requirements through our Good Agricultural Practices (GAP) assessments.

 We're working with growers on growing and harvesting tobacco safely, in compliance with all laws and regulations.
 In 2018, we distributed about 75,000 PPE gowns to all of our tobacco growers who use hired labor.
 The selected garment had full-length sleeves for coverage and water-resistant material.
 We've taken additional steps to prevent GTS by: